Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Running the code

-To deploy the app locally once you have cloned the repository you will need to create an env.py file in the directory to create the development environment.
+To deploy the app locally, once you have cloned the repository, you will need to create an env.py file in the directory to create the development environment.
 `
 import os